TapwaveZodiac/novelaiUKB/docs/Image-Generation.md

 ***

+# But what about ControlNet?
+And LoRAs?

+V4 is an inhouse model, and most plugins are designed for Stable Diffusion.
+It's like trying to put an USB key in a HDMI port.
+Maybe it looks similar, but it's not going to work.
+LoRAs are also risky, as they allow the model to generate content that Anlatan isn't legally allowed to provide, such as photorealistic renders.

+Therefore, be patient, and hope for the team to develop inhouse tools!

+***

 # Furry Model

 The Furry Model is based on a different dataset, and tagging practices.
 By default, it is set to a higher Scale setting (6.2) and may benefit from running at slightly higher Scale than Anime does.

+**In V4, you can use E621 tags by adding `fur dataset` at the start of the prompt.**

 ## Tag differences
 The Furry Model uses [E621 Tags](https://e621.net/wiki_pages/1671) instead of Danbooru tags.
 This leads to several important differences: